arunwebber/email-validator/README.md

 ### 2. Invalid Email Registry:
 - Manually added invalid emails are stored in `localStorage` and displayed in the **Invalid Emails Registry** section.
 - Avoids duplicates by checking before adding invalid emails.
+- Each invalid email entry includes a **close button** for easy removal.

 ### 3. Copy Valid Emails:
 - After validation, the **Copy Valid Emails** button allows you to copy the valid emails as a comma-separated list to your clipboard.